malcolmrigg/WizardClock/README.md

 These are features/ideas that I'd like to add at some point, but may not happen any time soon.
 Feel free to add them yourself and share your code if you're able!

-* Animations: Changes in status produce nicely animated transitions instead of just jumping about
+* ~~Animations: Changes in status produce nicely animated transitions instead of just jumping about~~ Basic animations with ease-out now working, could do with ease-in too.
+Or possibly just going a bit mad and spinning round a couple of times before easing to the new location...
 * Make pretty: It looks fairly basic at the moment (I'm no artist!).
 Maybe include support for themes too, if that's possible?
 * Support for more entity types?
 * Better text rendering - this goes along with making it pretty, perhaps include drawing the text in arcs around the outside of the clock, and handling longer location/wizard names better